nickydraz/Mobile_App_Project_4/README.md

 <h2>Needs to be completed</h2>
 - A player avatar
   - Stage 1: fires towards the location the player taps <strong>(this works, but the spit doesn't rotate) </strong>
-  - Stage 2: Players can drag the avatar and tap to fire
 - Multiple types of enemies
   - Stage 2: Enemies move randomly and enemies fire back at the player avatar
 - Multiple Stages